1. Introduction and Goals

 Purpose/Responsibility: Acts as the central orchestrator.
 It manages authentication, coordinates game logic between the engine and the user, and handles data persistence.

-Interface(s): * REST API: Provides endpoints for login and game actions. * Engine Connector: Internal communication with the Rust Game Engine.
+Interface(s): * REST API: Provides endpoints for login and game actions. * Engine Connector: Internal communication with the Rust Game Engine and users service.

 Directory/File Location: